 We believe that students can become more effective learners when they are engaged in the processes of democracy and active participation.
 Within the school we also have members of the Harrow Youth Parliament who debate local issues within Harrow and Anti-Bullying Campaign Peer Mentors who debate anti-bullying strategies to implement within the school.

-All students also appreciate the value of debating via their full GCSE Citizenship course which is constructed to ensure we have a full representation of all our students, for example, gender and ethnicity.
+All students also appreciate the value of debating via the PCSHE Programme which is constructed to ensure we have a full representation of all our students, for example, gender and ethnicity.
 Students are also given opportunities to participate in initiatives such as the BBC News Report, DebateMate and The Jack Petchey Speak Out Challenge.